- Machine learning techniques are expanding the possibilities of sentiment analysis and affective computing

 - Emotion‑recognition tools can identify early signs of Parkinson’s disease

 After 10 hours on the road, your attention is wavering, your eyelids are drooping, and the yawns more frequent.
 Just before you drift off, the car’s autopilot flicks on.
 “You appear drowsy.
 Let’s take a break,” the dashboard computer announces, as it takes the wheel and pulls over to the side of the road.

 That scenario isn’t far off.
-Affectiva, a Boston‑based AI startup, has spent the last several years developing technology that can detect the cognitive and emotional states of drivers.
+Affectiva, a Boston‑based AI startup, has spent the last several years developing AI sentiment analysis technology that can detect the cognitive and emotional states of drivers.